hashicorp/vault-selinux-policies/terraform/README.md

 # quick ec2

-A quick/nasty terraform to spin up a separate VPC with public-subnet and an Ubuntu 18.04 server in it.
-Plus a bit of bootstrapping stuff too.
+A quick terraform to spin up instances in aws to test Vault SELinux policies on.

+By default this will spin up a CentOS and Fedora instance.

 ## Prerequisites